JorikJooken/averageSubtreeOrderOfGraphs/README.md

 ## CODE
 ### dumbbellGenerator.cpp
-This program expects three parameters as input (K, L, P) and it will output a dumbbell consisting of a clique of order K and a clique of order L for which a vertex of each is connected by a path such that the path contains P vertices.
+This program expects three parameters as input ($K$, $L$, $P$) and it will output a dumbbell consisting of a clique of order $K$ and a clique of order $L$ for which a vertex of each is connected by a path such that the path contains $P$ vertices.
 For example, the dumbbell with parameters (6,6,4) has order 6+6+4-2=14.

 Invoking the command